Purpose

 Summary of Student Learning Outcomes

-During the 2013-14 academic year, the Social Sciences faculty formally assessed the student learning outcomes summarized in the attached annual report.
+The Social Sciences faculty formally assess the student learning outcomes summarized in the annual report.
 Additional details can be found in department assessment records.